Dunkin' Donuts Interview Questions

 Can you tell us about your previous work history?

-Reread the job description find the experience they are looking for and talk about how you gained that experience in your last job.
+Reread the job description, find the experience they are looking for, and discuss how you gained that experience in your last job.

 • Someone who has led a team in the past.